 top of page

-The reason the name Grace was chosen is not included in the written history.
-Many believed that the 30 founding members believed that it was God’s grace that helped them organize and that God’s grace would keep them through the years.
+Grace Memorial Presbyterian Church is the oldest African-American Presbyterian Church in Pittsburgh, PA and Allegheny County.
+The church was organized January 12, 1868 in the Sixth Presbyterian Church.
+Why the name 'Grace' was chosen is not included in our written history, but we believe the 30 founding members felt it was God's grace that helped them organize and that His grace would keep them through the years!

 In May 1868, the Rev. Henry Highland Garnet became the first minister of the newly organized church.
 He served for two years.
 During that time, the congregation moved to Miller Street School in the Hill District.
 A few years later, the church purchased and moved to 74 Arthur Street.